greyscalepress/interview-project/content/talks/2013-10-26-BooksInBrowsers.md

 [Video resumes] doesn't necessarily have to be a vanity press 2.0, but you can very well react to political events in the world, and you can put meaning into this.

-This is a recent project that was done earlier this year in Geneva with students, and the objective was to make a useful book for graphic designers working with *libre* open source fonts.
+This is a recent project that was done earlier this year in Geneva with students, and the objective was to make a useful book for graphic designers working with libre / open source fonts.
 So this is a specimen book designed entirely by students during one week of work, using the book sprint methodology that Adam Hyde, who is in this room, is pioneering across the world.

 After the workshop, the book has been put on Amazon.
 Anybody can order it [video cuts out]